-A billionaire's top advice for success?
-Cut out toxic people
+Charlie Munger's 'great lesson' of life: Cut out toxic people.

-Munger, who is Warren Buffett's business partner, doled out a mix of business and life advice alongside Buffett while speaking at the annual Berkshire Hathaway shareholder meeting on Saturday.
-While discussing their thoughts on the recent banking crisis and the rise of AI, the duo's business savvy occasionally took a philosophical turn into ruminations on friendship and how to know when it may be time to cut ties with someone.
+Charlie Munger has died at 99.
+He was Warren Buffett's No. 2 at Berkshire Hathaway.

+He was known for giving sage advice, including a key lesson: getting toxic people out of your life.

+"The great lesson of life is get them the hell out of your life — and do it fast," Munger said this year.

+Charlie Munger, Warren Buffett's No. 2 at Berkshire Hathaway, died Tuesday.
+He was known for his unvarnished advice on life.

-Munger, in particular, stressed that toxic people could hinder someone's path to success.
+He said earlier this year that success can hinge on the company you keep.
+Toxic people can hinder someone's path to success, he advised.

-"The great lesson of life is get them the hell out of your life — and do it fast," Munger said.
+"The great lesson of life is get them the hell out of your life — and do it fast," Munger said of toxic people.

-"It's so simple to spend less than you earn, and invest shrewdly, and avoid toxic people and toxic activities, and try and keep learning all your life, and do a lot of deferred gratification," he added, as Inside previously reported.
+"It's so simple to spend less than you earn, and invest shrewdly, and avoid toxic people and toxic activities, and try and keep learning all your life, and do a lot of deferred gratification," Munger said at the annual meeting of Berkshire Hathaway in Omaha in May.
 "If you do all those things, you are almost certain to succeed.
 If you don't, you're going to need a lot of luck."

-Before Munger's comments, Buffett echoed a similar sentiment.
+Before Munger's comments, Buffett echoed a similar sentiment at the annual meeting.
 Buffett said people need to recognize that others can manipulate them, and avoid falling into that behavior as well.

 "I've never known anybody that was basically kind that died without friends," Buffett said.
 "And I've known plenty of people with money that have died without friends."